A California sea lion skull (Zalophus californianus) from the Academy's ornithology and mammalogy collection.

-Welcome to the Marine Mammal Identification Course.
+Welcome to the Advanced Marine Mammal Identification Course.
 On this page, you will find training modules on otariids, phocids, mustelids and cetaceans.

 In each module, we will discuss the natural history, biology, and unique features of each species, which should help anyone identify marine mammals on the beach.
 Here are a few quick tips to help you navigate the slide presentations: